matheuspassini/matheuspassini/README.md

 I'm Matheus

 I'm brazilian and I'm studying Electrical Engineering at São Paulo State University (UNESP).
-My passion is data science, and I am taking several courses to train and practice data analysis, data processing and machine learning.
+My passion is Data Engineering, and I am taking several courses to train and practice it.

 ### What I am learning on these days: